MediaArea/MediaConch/Narrative.md

 ## Open Source Ecosystem

-MediaArea has long been an Open-Source natives and has an Open-Source business model based on sponsored support (bug correction and feature requests).
-For instance, MediaInfo is officially provided by multiple Open Source distributions.
+MediaArea has long been an open source natives and has an open source business model based on sponsored support (bug correction and feature requests).
+For instance, MediaInfo is officially provided by multiple open source distributions.

 - Debian: https://packages.debian.org/wheezy/mediainfo
 - Ubuntu: http://packages.ubuntu.com/utopic/mediainfo